A Year in Review: why 2020 wasn’t all that bad

 Of course, our campus needed to reflect its new identity, which is why we spent over £2 million on improving the infrastructure and services onsite.
 We know how important it is to have buildings that perform efficiently, so we invested in critical technical projects including a new building management system (BMS); replacement chillers to control energy performance; air circuit breakers (ACB) and LED lighting.

 We also invested in our meeting rooms based at our Lakeside Conference Centre to make sure they were comfortable and inspiring places to collaborate.
 This included AV upgrades, air conditioning and even a self-serve coffee bar area!
-Tenants will be able to take advantage of the space once restrictions ease.
+Occupiers will be able to take advantage of the space once restrictions ease.

-Our tenants also have plenty to celebrate.
+Our occupiers also have plenty to celebrate.
 Lots of our organisations are experiencing business success, which is ultimately leading to growth and expansion here onsite.
 Abingdon Health is one, having expanded not once but twice in 2020 due to an increase in market demand, which was heightened because of the COVID-19 pandemic.

 More recently, we worked with Abingdon to complete a major project, converting a pre-existing storage unit into an industry leading facility.
 The new labs include cutting-edge automated manufacturing lines, meaning they can produce millions of rapid tests per month.

-Labskin is another tenant that has expanded numerous times onsite in line with its success, and we spent a large part of 2020 facilitating its next as we started work to double its floor space to just under 9,000 sq.ft, meaning the business can expand its services even further.
+Labskin is another occupier that has expanded numerous times onsite in line with its success, and we spent a large part of 2020 facilitating its next as we started work to double its floor space to just under 9,000 sq.ft, meaning the business can expand its services even further.

 Finally, we kicked off an expansion and refurbishment project to support a new contract for Fera Science.
 This involved converting our former facilities management office space into two new laboratories.